Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 saved

-Source: Analysis of 55 Antalya clinic price lists (March 2026) vs. UK/German private rates.
-Savings are after-tax comparisons.
-Flight + hotel costs not deducted.
+Source: Analysis of 55 Antalya clinic price lists (March 2026) vs. German private prices.
+Savings are post-tax comparisons.
+Flight and hotel costs not deducted.

 Price Comparison Table — Antalya vs. Western Europe

-Treatment Antalya Price UK Private Price Germany Private Price Typical Saving
+Treatment Antalya Price Germany Private Price UK Private Price Typical Savings

-Antalya prices: analysis of 55 clinic price lists, March 2026.
-UK prices: BDA/Dental Guide UK averages.
-German prices: Kassenzahnärztliche Bundesvereinigung (KZBV) private rate averages.
-Prices inclusive of lab work, excluding flights/accommodation.
+Antalya prices: Analysis of 55 clinic price lists, March 2026.
+German prices: KZBV private fee averages.
+Prices incl. lab work, excl. flights/accommodation.

-Turkey's health tourism sector is not solely focused on dentistry.
-The country has developed expertise across multiple medical specializations.
-According to the Turkey Investment Office and USHAS breakdowns, the health tourism market is distributed roughly as follows:
+Health tourism in Turkey is not exclusively focused on dentistry.
+The country has developed expertise in several medical specialties.
+According to the Turkish Investment Office and USHAS breakdowns, the health tourism market is roughly distributed as follows:

-Estimated Breakdown of Turkey's Health Tourism by Sector
+Estimated Split of Turkish Health Tourism by Sector

 ~28%